 Sadly, we know this isn’t the whole story.

 When the immune system overreaches and begins attacking healthy body tissues, we’re met with an autoimmune disorder like leaky gut and inflammation in otherwise healthy areas of the body.
-This is also the case for arthritis and fibromyalgia symptoms, as well as celiac and irritable bowel disease (IBD).
+Inflammatory effects also are linked to arthritis and fibromyalgia symptoms, as well as celiac and irritable bowel disease (IBD).
 For diseases that aren’t autoimmune, inflammation can still play a part as the body continuously tries to heal the tissues in a given area.
 Asthma creates inflamed airways; inflammation related to diabetes affects insulin resistance; and so on.

 Despite the connection between inflammation and prevalent diseases, as well as the connection between diet and inflammation that we’ll explore, diet isn’t always analyzed in response to inflammation.
 In a 2014 study on diet and IBD, 33 percent of the patients in the study opted against the proposed anti-inflammatory diet.
 All of the patients who participated and consumed anti-inflammatory foods found enough relief that they were able to discontinue at least one of their medications.
 Still, the study notes that physicians typically offer “if it hurts, don’t do it” advice instead of clear dietary guidelines.
 (1)